After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 But few believe that’s going to happen.

-“It is easy to talk about a values-based approach but when you are confronted with this coup, it exposes that as empty rhetoric,” said Daniel Sneider, an East Asia specialist at Stanford University, referring to Japan’s regional strategy that emphasizes free trade along with democracy and human rights.
+“It is easy to talk about a values-based approach, but when you are confronted with this coup, it exposes that as empty rhetoric,” said Daniel Sneider, an East Asia specialist at Stanford University, referring to Japan’s regional strategy that emphasizes free trade along with democracy and human rights.

 Indeed, Myanmar’s generals would have known that when they seized power this week.